saezlab/scheduling/README.md

 the `Unscheduled` column) to next week.

 If the club has been successfully assigned, the corresponding issue is updated with the assigned time and moved to the `Scheduled` column.
+The schedules of each person are also appended to the bottom of the README file.

 ### Preparing for the next week